VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.5.1v1 Instructions

-To disable SMTP AUTH for the organization:
+To disable SMTP AUTH for the organisation:

 1. Sign in to the **Exchange admin center**.

 2. On the left hand pane, select **Settings**; then from the settings list, select **Mail Flow**.

-3. Make sure the setting **Turn off SMTP AUTH protocol for your organization** is checked.
+3. Make sure the setting **Turn off SMTP AUTH protocol for your organisation** is checked.

 ## 6. Calendar and Contact Sharing